kfrankc/kfrankc.github.io/_posts/2019-03-07-jekyll-masonry.md

 ## Configure Masonry and imagesLoaded

-One fallback of using purely Minimal Mistakes' `grid` layout is that the resulting tiles are not responsive to changes in orientation/screen size.
+One fallback of using purely MM `grid` layout is that the resulting tiles are not responsive to changes in orientation/screen size.
 I needed an external library, and Masonry was the clear choice.

 [Masonry](https://masonry.desandro.com/) is a Javascript library that enables cascading grid layout.
 It places `<div>` elements in _optimal_ positions based on the available vertical space on the screen.
 This allows tiles with unequal lengths and widths to stack optimally on the page, creating a layout very similar to that found in Pinterest.